Circular Quasiconformal Deturbulence: Geometry-Based Restoration from Multiple Turbulent Frames: Experiments

-\textbf{Data Setup} Our experiments utilize both synthetic turbulence-distorted images and real-world images corrupted by turbulence to validate the proposed framework.
+Our experiments utilize both synthetic turbulence-distorted images and real-world images corrupted by turbulence to validate the proposed framework.
 For synthetic data, we generate distorted images from publicly available underwater photographs by applying the turbulence simulation method from Thapa et al.~\cite{thapa2020dynamic}.
-While retaining the default parameters of the dynamic turbulence model, we adjust two key variables to simulate varying turbulence intensities: we set $\alpha=12$ and level factor to 18 for mild turbulence, while $\alpha=13$ and level factor to 20 for median case, and severe turbulence simulated with $\alpha=15$ and level factor of 25.
-These parameters are applied to three representative underwater scenes (\textit{Jellyfish}, \textit{Pterois}, and \textit{Tiles}).
-For real-world evaluation, we adopt turbulence-corrupted images from the publicly available datasets of Li et al.~\cite{li2018learning}, Tian et al.~\cite{tian2009seeing} and Alterman et al.~\cite{alterman2012detecting}, focusing on their demo subsets that capture diverse turbulence patterns in aquatic environments.
+While retaining the default parameters of the dynamic turbulence model, we adjust two key variables to simulate varying turbulence intensities: we set $\alpha=12$ and level factor to 18 for mild turbulence, while $\alpha=13$ and level factor to 20 for the median case, and severe turbulence is simulated with $\alpha=15$ and level factor of 25.
+These parameters are applied to three representative underwater scenes (\textit{Jellyfish}, \textit{Pterois}, and \textit{Tiles}), as in Figure~\ref{fig:GTImages}.
+For real-world evaluation, we adopt turbulence-corrupted images from the publicly available datasets of Li et al.~\cite{li2018learning}, Tian et al.~\cite{tian2009seeing}, Alterman et al.~\cite{alterman2012detecting}, and Mao et al.~\cite{mao2020image}, focusing on their demo subsets that capture diverse turbulence patterns in aquatic environments.